lkilcher/pyTurbSim/README.rst

 For more information visit the `PyTurbSim home page <http://lkilcher.github.io/pyTurbSim/>`_.

-PyTurbSim is released publically by the National Renewable Energy Lab under the FreeBSD license (see COPYRIGHT).
+PyTurbSim is released publically by the National Renewable Energy Lab under the Apache license (see LICENSE.txt).